 How to tile a bathroom wall

-- First, work out how many tiles you need to buy to cover your wall space and add 10 per cent to that, to allow for any breakages and spares, should you need them in future.
+- First, work out how many tiles you need to cover your wall space and add 10 per cent to that figure.
+This allows for any breakages and spares, should you need them in future.